Dirklectisch/upholster/README.md

     $ holst open 723db74c7734e9bf2414559163004eee
     $ holst open _show/hello

-This makes it considerably easier to go between editing and checking the results of you work.
+This makes it considerably easier to go between editing and checking the results of your work.

 ---